-$$\frac{\models{\mathsf{DF}} P \models{\mathsf{Ter}} P}{\Delta \vdash{\mathsf{LT}} P} \tag{}$$ where $\models{\mathsf{DF}} P$ and $\models{\mathsf{Ter}} P$ indicate, respectively, that P is deadlock-free and terminating, and $\Delta \vdash{\mathsf{LT}} P$ is a typing judgment for lock-freedom.
+$$\frac{\models{\text{DF}} P \models{\text{Ter}} P}{\Delta \vdash{\text{LT}} P} \tag{()}$$ where $\models{DF} P$ and $\models{Ter} P$ indicate, respectively, that P is deadlock-free and terminating, and $\Delta \vdash{LT} P$ is a typing judgment for lock-freedom.
 The type environment Δ captures conditions, or "contracts", on the way P interacts with its environment, of the kind "P will eventually send a message on a" and "if P receives a message on a, then P is lock-free afterwards".
 Such contracts are necessary for the compositionality of the type system for lock-freedom (i.e., local reasoning on lock-freedom).
-We use Kobayashi's lock freedom types [Kobayashi 2005a], which refine those of the simply-typed π -calculus with channel usages, to express the contracts.
-Therefore we add rule (), as an "axiom", to the rules of Kobayashi's lock freedom type system [Kobayashi 2005a].
+We use Kobayashi's lock freedom types [23], which refine those of the simply-typed π -calculus with channel usages, to express the contracts.
+Therefore we add rule (), as an "axiom", to the rules of Kobayashi's lock freedom type system [23].

-The contracts in Δ , however, are completely ignored-and are not guaranteed in the premises of rule ().
+The contracts in Δ , however, are completely ignored-and are not guaranteed-in the premises of rule ().
 As a consequence, the resulting type system is unsound.
-In other words, knowing that P is deadlock-free and terminating is not sufficient to guarantee compositionality and local reasoning.
+In other words, knowing that Pis deadlock-free and terminating is not sufficient to guarantee compositionality and local reasoning.
 As an example of missing information, P being terminating ensures that P itself has no infinite reductions; but it says nothing on the behaviour of P after it receives a message from other components in the system.
 (Indeed rule () is only sound if applied globally, to the whole system.)

-The first refinement we make for the soundness of rule () is to replace deadlock-freedom and termination with more robust notions, which we call, respectively, robust deadlock-freedom under Δ , written $\Delta \models{\mathsf{RD}} P$, and robust termination, written $\models{\mathsf{RTer}} P$.
-These stronger notions approximately mean that P is deadlock-free or terminating after any substitution (P may be open, and therefore contain free variables), and any interaction with its environment; $\Delta \models{\mathsf{RD}} P$ further ensures that P fulfills certain obligations in Δ .
+The first refinement we make for the soundness of rule () is to replace deadlock-freedom and termination with more robust notions, which we call, respectively, robust deadlock-freedom under Δ , written $\Delta \models{RD} P$, and robust termination, written $\models{RTer} P$.
+These stronger notions approximately mean that P is deadlock-free or terminating after any substitution (P may be open, and therefore contain free variables), and any interaction with its environment; $\Delta \models{RD} P$ further ensures that P fulfills certain obligations in Δ .
 The problems of verifying robust deadlock-freedom and robust termination are more challenging than the ordinary ones, due to the additional requirements (e.g., quantifications over substitutions and transition sequences).
-Existing type systems for deadlock-freedom, notably [Kobayashi 2006], do meet however the extra conditions for robust deadlock-freedom.
+Existing type systems for deadlockfreedom, notably [24], do meet however the extra conditions for robust deadlock-freedom.
 We also show how to tune type systems for ordinary termination in a generic manner so to guarantee the stronger property of robust termination.
-Specifically, we isolate some conditions on a type system for termination that allow us to turn it into one for robust termination.
-We should stress nevertheless that $\Delta \models{RD} P$ and $\models{RTer} P$ are semantic requirements: our type system is parametric on the verification methods that guarantee them-one need not employ type systems.
+Specifically, we isolate some conditions on a type system for deadlock-freedom or termination that allow us to turn it into one for robust deadlock-freedom or robust termination.
+We should stress nevertheless that $\Delta \models{\mathtt{RD}} P$ and $\models{\mathtt{RTer}} P$ are semantic requirements: our type system is parametric on the verification methods that guarantee them-one need not employ type systems.